sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 system health status field is updated based on alarm severity as follows:
 ```
-    *Error* if any outstanding Major or Critical alarms, else *Warning* if any Minor or Warning alarms, else *Normal*.
+    ERROR if any outstanding Major or Critical alarms, else WARNING if any Minor or Warning alarms, else NORMAL.
 ```

 The system LED update follows the system health status field and is as follows:
 ```
-    Red if system health status is *Error*, else Yellow if it is *Warning*, else Green.
+    Red if system health status is ERROR, else Yellow if it is WARNING, else Green.
 ```

 An outstanding alarm is an alarm that is either not cleared or not acknowledged by the user yet.

 There will be a provision to acknowledge an alarm through CLI/REST/gNMI.
-On acknowledging, the system LED updates takes out acknowledged alarm into consideration.
+On acknowledging, the system health state ( and hence LED ) is updated by taking out acknowledged alarm into consideration.

 ### 3.1.4 Event Receivers
 Supported NBIs are: syslog, REST and gNMI.